Austria's president expected to win 2nd term without runoff

 There was no sign of any such drama this time.

-The Freedom Party has capitalized on inflation and rising energy prices to make modest poll gains in recent months.
+The Freedom Party, which was the junior partner in a coalition government that collapsed in a scandal surrounding its then-leader in 2019, had capitalized on inflation and rising energy prices to make modest poll gains in recent months.
 But Rosenkranz, a lawyer and the former leader of its parliamentary group, didn't pose the strong challenge that Hofer did.

 Preliminary results were expected Sunday evening.
 Postal ballots will be counted on Monday.